 What Material Is Mirror Made Up of

 What type of material is used in the composition of mirrors?
 In mirror composition glass plays a vital role, about 99 % of total ingredients.
-To convert glass into the mirror, it is covered with reflective coating from one side.
+To convert glass into a mirror, it is covered with reflective coating from one side.
 This coating material consists of aluminum or silver metal.
 Silver nitrate is mainly used as a silvering compound.

 The glass is coated with a thin film of metallic silver or aluminum.
 This film helps mirrors to reflect light and show images in it.
 People used to see their reflection in water before the invention of mirrors.

-What is Raw Material of a Mirror
+What Is The Raw Material of a Mirror

 First of all the major component is Glass.
-However, it is a poor reflector of light and can reflect only 4% of light falling on it.
+However, it is a poor reflector of light and can reflect only 4% of the light falling on it.
 It is made up of natural crystals of silica or quartz.
 Nowadays you can buy synthetic glass as well.

 The second most important raw material is Silvering substance or Silvering metal.
 For this, gold, aluminum, silver, and chrome are widely used.
 Depending on the application and desired reflective ability of customers, the metals for silvering are selected.